-The E Hō Mai Ka ʻIke Events are being held in recognition of Aunty Edith Kekuhikuhipuʻuoneonāaliʻiōkohala Kanakaʻole's contributions and legacy on May 5th and May 6th.
+The Edith Kanakaʻole Foundation co-hosted the E Hō Mai Ka ʻIke Events in recognition of Aunty Edith Kekuhikuhipuʻuoneonāaliʻiōkohala Kanakaʻole's contributions and legacy on May 5th and May 6th, 2023.

-The May 5th Celebration will be held for the schools in the Keaukaha community, offering workshops based on her teachings.
-The public is invited to attend the May 6th Celebration at the University of Hawaiʻi at Hilo.
-Starting at the UHH Performing Arts Center at 10:30 a.m., doors open at 10:00 a.m., followed by a Celebration and Exhibits of Aunty Edithʻs Impact at Edith Kanakaʻole Hall, 11:30 a.m.-12:30 p.m.
+The May 5th Celebration was held for the schools in the Keaukaha community, offering workshops based on her teachings.
+The public attended the May 6th Celebration at the University of Hawaiʻi at Hilo.
+You can view the live-streamed portion of the even here: https://go.hawaii.edu/XXT.

 Hosted by: Edith Kanakaʻole Foundation, University of Hawaiʻi at Hilo, Hawaiʻi Community College, United States Mint, Smithsonian American Women's History Museum, the Smithsonian National Museum of the American Indian, and "Smithsonian Our Shared Future: Reckoning With Our Racial Past" Initiative.